 Reports – Standard and ad hoc

 Case Assignment and Reminders

 Mobile and Front-Line Case Access

 An investigative case management system for law enforcement and commercial investigation agencies is rapidly becoming a ‘must-have’.
 In an era of shrinking budgets and competing resources, a high value is placed on getting the biggest ‘bang for the buck’.
 The study indicates that agencies are looking to maximize the value of their investigative case management software by incorporating a robust feature set with an affordable price.

 Case Closed Software, a division of Crime Tech Solutions, is a powerful and affordable investigative case management solution for law enforcement agencies.
+Case Closed is also available via the cloud with the innovative Case Closed Cloud.
 Created by former law enforcement investigators, the COTS software is designed with ease-of-use in mind.
 The software is deployed in agencies – large and small – across the country.

 On November 24, 1971, a man using the name Dan Cooper purchased a $35 one-way airline ticket from Portland, Oregon, to Seattle, Washington.
 Not long after takeoff, he hijacked Northwest Orient Flight 305 and demanded $200,000 in cash along with two parachutes, which he received upon landing in Seattle.
 He then ordered the plane to take off and fly to Mexico City; during that flight, he jumped from the aircraft into the Oregon wilderness, securing his place as the only unsolved case in FAA history.